treeman/jonashietala/drafts/rewriting_my_neovim_config_in_lua.markdown

 While doing the rewrite I went through my existing plugins to see if they were still relevant, or if I could replace or just remove them.
 And of course, if I could add some new ones.

-I won't create a list of my favorite plugins, as it would be boring to see yet another list with LSP, treesitter and cmp, I'll instead highlight some good plugins that were new to me:
+I won't create a list of my favorite plugins, as it would be boring to see yet another list with [LSP][lspconfig], [treesitter][nvim-treesitter] and [cmp][nvim-cmp], I'll instead highlight some good plugins that were new to me:

 - [lazy.nvim][]: A modern plugin manager